Cheapest Website Builders: Get Online for Under $15

 How We Test Cheap Website Builders

-To determine our list of the cheapest website builders, we’ve assessed the average pricing plans for each builder and reviewed the cheapest introductory deals on the market.
+To determine our list of the cheapest website builders, we primarily look at the pricing section of our research.
+In particular, we’ve assessed the average pricing plans for each builder, the jump between plans, the quality of features versus price, and reviewed the cheapest introductory deals on the market.

 Final Verdict: Which Cheap Website Builder Should You Pick?

 Hostinger is the cheapest website builder out there, starting from $2.99 per month with its Premium Website Builder plan.
-And, its very affordable $3.99 Business plan includes a suite of AI features and ecommerce functionality.
+And for just $3.99 per month, you’ll gain access to its suite of AI features and ecommerce functionality.
 So, because of its easy-to-use platform, I highly recommend Hostinger for beginners.

 Just remember to keep an eye out for renewal prices and upgrade costs.
 The cheapest plan might only offer some of your website or business needs, but it can be a great place to start!